-The non-priority application deadline is February 1, and the file must be completed (including transcripts, letters of recommendation, essay, and IELTS score, if applicable) before it can be considered by the Admissions Committee.
-Notification of the Admissions Committee's decisions will be mailed on March 15.
+The non-priority application deadline is February 1.
+Non-priority applications must be accompanied by a \$100 application fee.
+The file must be completed (including transcripts, letters of recommendation, essay, and IELTS score, if applicable) before it can be considered by the Admissions Committee.

+Notification of the Admissions Committee's decisions will be posted online and mailed on March 15.
 The Admissions Committee will consider files that are completed after March 1 on a space-available basis.

 A candidate who is admitted to the Divinity School will have thirty days from the date of the acceptance letter to reply in writing.
-A matriculation deposit of \$200 must accompany the letter of acceptance.
+A matriculation deposit of \$200 must accompany the acceptance of admission form.
 This fee is applied to the regular first-term bill if the student matriculates; there will be no refund of this deposit if the student does not matriculate.
-Defer Status may be requested for one academic year on a case-by-case basis by permission of the associate dean of admissions.
+Deferral of admission may, in rare cases, be granted by the associate dean of admissions.
 The request should be made in writing and, if approved, accompanied by a \$500 nonrefundable tuition deposit in addition to the \$200 matriculation deposit.

-An applicant who has been denied admission may reapply for the subsequent academic year.
-In such cases, it is expected that the applicant will have pursued additional graduate-level course work for the Committee to consider.
+Unsuccessful applicants are welcome to reapply but only after a full academic year has elapsed between the initial attempt and a subsequent application.
+In such cases, it is expected that the applicant will have pursued additional graduate-level course work for the committee to consider.